garubi/wp-minimal-smtp/README.md

 # wp-minimal-smtp
-Minimal plugin to enable WP to send emails using SMTP.
-No config screnns.
-Fast and simple.
-Stores parameters in config.php.
+Minimal WordPress plugin to send emails using SMTP.
+Fast and simple set and forget.
+Stores parameters in config.php, no admin screen.
 Run from mu-plugins too.
 Provides a wp-cli 'test-email' command to check the configuration